Graffiti in the United States: Clean Train movement

 Prior to the Clean Train Movement, the streets were largely left untouched not only in New York City but in other major American cities as well.
 After the transit company began diligently cleaning their trains, graffiti burst onto the streets of America to an unsuspecting, unappreciative public.

 City officials elsewhere in the country smugly assumed that gang graffiti was a blight limited largely to the Big Apple.

 No more.
 The stylised smears born in the South Bronx have spread across the country, covering buildings, bridges, and highways in every urban center.
-From Philadelphia to Santa Barbara, Calif., the annual costs of cleaning up after the underground artists are soaring into the billions.
+From Philadelphia to Santa Barbara, California, the annual costs of cleaning up after the underground artists are soaring into the billions.

 During this period many graffitists had taken to displaying their works in galleries and owning their own studios.
 This practice started in the early 1980s with practitioners such as Jean-Michel Basquiat, who started out tagging locations with his moniker SAMO (Same Old Shit), and Keith Haring, who was also able to take his art into studio spaces.